Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_4_plan.md

 ## 11:00–12:30: [Git 1](git_tutorial.md)

 Git is a tool for managing, sharing, and creating content, particularly code.
-This tutorial aims to acclimate users to command line Git, which bypasses the GUI and allows more flexibility.
+This tutorial aims to acclimate users to command line Git, which bypasses the GUI and provides both more power and more flexibility.

 Time | Topic | Type
 ---- | ---- | ----
 15 min | What is git? | Presentation
-30 min | Setting identity and creating a repo | Code lab 30 min | Editing, adding, and commiting | Code lab
+30 min | Setting your identity and creating a repo | Code lab 30 min | Editing, adding, and commiting | Code lab
-15 min | Synching and Reverting | Code lab
+15 min | Synching and reverting | Code lab

 ## 12:30–2:00 Lunch